Fjallripa/Gomoku-AI/project/project_02-computer_player.md

    * Build a new set of tests to stress-test the algorithms.
      + For `placeholder()`, use a 4x4 board and 4 players of which 2 are computers.
        - Passing the test would require that the function can place a stone at the next empty square in every situation and always return safely.
-     + For `minmax()`, use a 3x3 board as well.
+     + For `minimax()`, use a 3x3 board as well.
        - Passing the test would require that the function always can place stones and that it (in this Tic Tac Toe scenario) always plays the optimal move and never loses.
-   * Improve the testing of the minmax() algorithm in the following ways:
+   * Improve the testing of the minimax() algorithm in the following ways:
      + When a game ends, instead of ending the program, make it revert to the menu.
-     + When starting the `minmax_test` from the command line implement an extra argument "`-dev`" that enables developer tools for inspecting the algorithms inner workings and performance.
+     + When starting the `minimax_test` from the command line implement an extra argument "`-dev`" that enables developer tools for inspecting the algorithms inner workings and performance.
      + Build an input function, that
        - safely takes an input and returns a string, stripped of whitespace.
        - If the input worked correctly, it returns a string.